grafana/mimir/docs/guides/glossary.md

 For more information, please refer to the guide "[Config for sending HA Pairs data to Mimir](../guides/ha-pair-handling.md)".

-### Hand-over

-Series hand-over is an operation supported by ingesters to transfer their state, on shutdown, to a new ingester in the `JOINING` state.
-Hand-over is typically used during [ingesters rollouts](./ingesters-rolling-updates.md) and is only supported by the Mimir chunks storage.

-For more information, please refer to the guide "[Ingesters rolling updates](./ingesters-rolling-updates.md)".

 ### Hash ring

 The hash ring is a distributed data structure used by Mimir for sharding, replication and service discovery.
 The hash ring data structure gets shared across Mimir replicas via gossip or a key-value store.